mendix/docs/content/refguide/call-rest-action.md

 ![](attachments/19203256/19399114.png)

 The sections below describe the options in the drop-down menu for generating the request.
-Requests can only be generated for HTTP methods POST, PUT and PATCH.
+Requests can only be generated for HTTP methods POST, PUT, and PATCH.

 ### 4.1 Export Mapping for the Entire Request